 Where is Victoria Falls?

 Victoria Falls is shared by two countries.
-Zimbabwe to the north and Zambia (Livingstone) on the south.
-Both sides have their perks, but this article will be talking about the best things to do in Livingstone, Zambia.
+Zimbabwe to the north and Zambia (Livingstone) to the south.
+Both sides have pros and cons, but this article will be talking about the best things to do in Victoria Fallls from Livingstone in Zambia.

-The Best Things to do in Livingstone, Zambia
+The Best Things to do in Victoria Falls

 Swimming ON TOP of one of the world’s most epic waterfalls?
 Yes, it’s possible!
 And it’s not as scary as it seems.
 Ok, it’s a little scary, but I promise you it’s actually safe.
 This is one of the most unique tours you can do in Victoria Falls and is a huge bucket list item to check off.